amkr6207/docling-exploration/README.md

 ### OCR enabled (default) vs `--no-ocr`
 - For this PDF, disabling OCR still produced usable output.
 - Repeated warning `RapidOCR returned empty result!` in OCR-enabled runs suggests OCR often found little/no extra text in image regions for this file.
-- For scanned documents, OCR is still expected to be important.
+- For scanned/image-heavy PDFs, OCR is still expected to be important; for this source PDF, OCR did not materially improve extracted text.

 ### `--table-mode fast` vs `--table-mode accurate`
 - In my run logs, `accurate` was not slower than `fast` (54s vs 65s).
 - This can happen due to run-to-run variance and cache effects.
-- Quality comparison will be finalized with screenshot/table snippets.
+- In this test PDF, both produced broadly similar markdown structure in the sampled sections.
+- Conclusion from this run: choose `accurate` when table fidelity is critical; choose `fast` when iterating quickly on large batches.

 ## Notes on CPU/GPU